 These principles can also be seen in the Dutch City fruitful programme in which the ambition at the heart of urban design is to integrate Energy, Ecology, Economy and Emotion into a new concept of the city.
-In a new kind of urban culture energy is an important factor in flow management and in planning for proximity; ecology has its meaning in areal guiding models and in creating green belts in urban areas; economy calls for the imagination and mental strength of the residents and entrepreneurs to create sustainable cycles of prothe countries of the Baltic region.
-The problems consist of:
+In a new kind of urban culture energy is an important factor in flow management and in planning for proximity; ecology has its meaning in areal guiding models and in creating green belts in urban areas; economy calls for the imagination and mental strength of the residents and entrepreneurs to create sustainable cycles of production and the principles of recycling in urban areas; and emotion means the creative and participating city of all citizens.